How are your Christmas comms plans going? Every year I publish a guide to help internal communicators get organised.

 Being seen to spend money on Christmas celebrations when people have lost or are losing their jobs for example, is just one challenge the festive season can bring.

 If this has been a dreadful 12 months for your organisation, the end of year internal communication is an opportunity to be honest.
 Don’t gloss over it recognise it has been tough and acknowledge contributions from employees, to enable you to move on in 2018.

 Find out more: Want to learn about change communication?
-Come and join me in London for my next face-to-face Change Comms Masterclass on 30 January 2018.
+Invite me to teach you via a remote Masterclass

 What’s your top tip for Christmas comms?